 You’ll unpack your dahlia tubers to plant after your last frost date, when the soil has warmed.
 See the Almanac Frost Date Calculator for your location in the U.S. or Canada.
 Wherever you live, remember that dahlia tubers absolutely will not stand cold soil!

-We had packed the tubers in plastic bags full of peat moss and stowed them in a frost free spot in the greenhouse but never checked them over the winter to see if they were too wet or too dry.
-Luckily they were just right!
+We have our tubers packed in plastic bags full of peat moss and stowed in a frost free spot in the greenhouse.

-Some of the tubers are starting to sprout so now is a good time to divide them.
+By the time we unpack, some of the tubers are usually starting to sprout; this means it’s a good time to divide them.
 Each tuber must have at least one “eye” or a piece of the crown attached or it will not develop into a blooming plant.

 The eyes are located at the base of the stem and look like little pink bumps; if the stem is split so that a piece of it goes with each tuber that should work as well.
 Since it might be a few more weeks until our soil has warmed up sufficiently to plant them outside, we may pot up a few in containers to get some early flowers.

 Potting Up Dahlias

 Dahlia tubers absolutely will not survive in cold soil.
 They will rot.
 If you’re still getting rainy, wet, and cold weather, wait until the soil is warmed up.